atombarel/homebridge-tasmota-garage-opener/README.md

-# Homebridge Sonoff Garage Door Opener
+# Homebridge Tasmota Garage Door Opener

-This is a [homebridge](https://github.com/nfarina/homebridge) plugin to connect with a Sonoff Relay Board with ESPEasy firmware into a Garage Door Opener via the Home app on iOS using Homekit.
+This is a [homebridge](https://github.com/nfarina/homebridge) plugin to connect with a Sonoff Relay Board with Tasmota firmware into a Garage Door Opener via the Home app on iOS using Homekit.

 ![](sonoff-garage-opener.gif)

-I created this because there wasn't another plugin for Sonoff-4CH Pro with ESPEasy with the Garage Door interface/features.
+I created this because there wasn't another plugin for Sonoff-4CH Pro with Tasmota with the Garage Door interface/features.
-I think it could work with every other Sonoff version with ESPEasy but it should be tested.

 Features are: